cs107e/cs107e.github.io/assignment/assign3/assign.md

   The size of the buffer is equal to n.
   Do not write past the end of the buffer!

   `val` is the integer value to be converted to a string.
+When converting to a decimal string, treat the integer `val` as a signed two's complement value (this is how integers are stored in C).
+  For binary and hexidecimal values, return the unsigned value of the bits.

-  `width` is the number of digits to be formatted.
+  `width` is the minimum size of the returned string.
-  If necessary, pad the string with spaces or zeros so that it has length `width`.
+  If `width` is greater than needed to fit the formatted value, pad the string with zeros so that it has length `width`.
+If `width` is less than the space needed to hold the formatted value, ignore the `width` parameter.

   These functions should return a pointer to the start of the formatted string.